Positive-Future/positive-future.github.io/content/en/pages/organizers.md

   logo: "/who/ias.webp"
   text: The Paris Institute for Advanced Study is an independent research center in
-    the humanities and social sciences aiming at fostering collective intelligence through interdisciplinary research and new formats of intersectoral collaborations.
+    the humanities and social sciences aiming at fostering collective intelligence through interdisciplinary research and the experimentation of new formats of intersectoral collaborations.
 It invites high-level international researchers for fellowships in residence in Paris, organizes scientific events, and sets up spaces for reflection and exchange involving academics, citizens, political decision-makers and businesses.
   title: Paris Institute for Advanced Study
   url: https://www.paris-iea.fr/en/
 iff: